-A)Transport and Communications
+A) Transport and Communications

 - Transport:

 - Rail: Nearest railway stations are Leicester (4.5 miles) and Syston (7.5 miles);

-- Bus services/frequency:
+- o Bus services/frequency:

 - Arriva 56: Leicester Thurnby Scraptoft.
 Service runs every 30 mins Mon-Sat (no evening, Sunday or Bank Holiday service).
 Bus stops:

+- Opp/adj Grange Lane;

-- Opp Coles Nursery Uppingham Road;
+- Nursery Opp/outside 594;

-- Outside 594 Uppingham Road;

-- Opposite 586 Uppingham Road;
+- Opposite Uppingham Road;

 - Outside and After Forest Rise;

 - Opp/adj Cranbrook Road;

 - Outside Primary School;

 - Outside Pulford Drive;

 - Opp/adj School;

 - Adj Cranbrook Road

-- Centrebus 747: Leicester Thurnby Bushby Houghton on the Hill - Uppingham.
+- Centrebus 747: Leicester Thurnby Bushby Houghton on the Hill Uppingham.
 Service runs hourly, Monday - Saturday daytime (no evening, Sunday or Bank Holiday service).
 Bus stops:

 - Opp/adj The Cedars;

 - Opp/adj The Granary;

 - Opp/adj Main Street;

 - Opp/adj Dalby Avenue;

-- Opp/adj Hereward Drive;
+- · Opp/adj Hereward Drive;

+- Opp/adj Grange Lane;

-- Opp Coles Nursery Uppingham Road;
+- Nursery Opp/outside 594.

-- Outside 594 Uppingham Road;

-- Opposite 586 Uppingham Road.
+- Rural Riders 1, 4, 6 and 12 also operate along the A47.
+RR12 goes into Thurnby village.

-- Further services are available in the City and accessible to some parts of Thurnby and Bushby.
+- Further services are available in the City and accessible to some parts of Thurnby and Busby.

 - Thurnby and Bushby are covered by the Community Transport Initiative which can provide transport for shopping, visiting friends & relatives, social activities and health appointments for the elderly, the mobility impaired/disabled, the rurally isolated and those who find it difficult to use public transport.

-- In addition, the Parish Council subsidises a 'taxibus' service which provides a weekly shopping trip for elderly and infirm residents and/or their carers.

 - Travel to work: 75.7% of people use a car or van to get to work, compared to District figure of 71.2%.
 6.6% work from home at present, below the District figure of 8%.
 However, only 3.6% walk to work and is reflective of the limited employment opportunities in and around the village.
 Despite Thurnby and Bushby's location on the edge of Leicester, only 5.1% use the bus service to get to work.
+Whilst this is above the District figure of 2% it is probably reflective of the relatively poor bus services available to residents.

-- Road connections: There is direct access onto the A47 (Leicester Peterborough).
+Road connections: There is direct onto the A47 (Leicester - Peterborough).
 While the A47 provides good transport links to Leicester, the settlement has poor orbital transport links between radial routes.
-This is due to the outer ring road not being upgraded to the east of Leicester and results in the creation of 'rat runs' on local roads around and within the settlements of Thurnby, Bushby and Scraptoft.
-It also means that access to the M1 and M69 is not as straightforward as the distance to the motorways suggests (11 miles approximately). - Broadband Connectivity/Coverage: Broadband is available in the village, but there are concerns about capacity due to housing growth.
-There are also pockets of inadequate supply. - Movement around village/parking issues: As mentioned previously the A47 cuts through the settlement and acts as a barrier to movement.
-This, together with the large volume of traffic and speeding vehicles is seen by the community to have a divisive impact on community cohesion. - The settlement is significantly affected by the lack of an effective orbital route around Leicester resulting in the use of local roads as shortcuts. - The speed of traffic is a particular issue for local movement of pedestrians and cyclists and the Parish Council is currently working with Leicestershire County Council on traffic calming and pedestrian safety schemes.
-The Parish Council is funding significant elements of these schemes as a third party initiative. - Following representations made by the Parish, District and County Councillors, LCC are addressing parking problems in the vicinity of St Luke's and Fernvale Primary Schools. - Car Ownership: Whilst the majority of households have access to at least one car or van, over 10% of households do not have a car or van available for use.
+This is due to the outer ring road not being upgraded to the east of Leicester and results in the creation of 'rat runs' on local roads around the settlements of Thurnby, Bushby and Scraptoft.
+It also means that access to the M1 and M69 is not as straightforward as the distance to the motorways suggests (11 miles approximately).

+- Broadband Connectivity/Coverage: Broadband is available in the village, but there are concerns about capacity due to housing growth.
+There are also pockets of inadequate supply. - Movement around village/parking issues: As mentioned previously the A47 cuts through the settlement and act as a barrier on movement.
+Parts of the settlement are also affected by the lack of effective orbital route around Leicester resulting in the use of local roads as shortcuts.
+The speed of traffic is also an issue for local movement of pedestrians and cyclists. - Car Ownership: Whilst the majority of households have access to at least one car or van, over 10% of households do not have a car or van available for use.
 This is slightly lower than the 2001 figure of 10.9% and the comparable District figure of 11.8%.
 During this same period the percentage of households with 3 or more cars has risen from 9.8% to 13.3%.
 The total number of cars/vans in the parish has risen from 1910 in 2001 to 2114 in 2011, representing an increase of 10.7%.